awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-streaming-ingestion-getting-started-MSK.md

    CLUSTER_ARN 'msk-cluster-arn';
    ```

-   Note in the `FROM` clause that Amazon MSK denotes that the schema maps data from Managed Kafka Services\.  `CLUSTER_ARN` specifies the Amazon MSK cluster that you’re streaming from\.
+   In the `FROM` clause, Amazon MSK denotes that the schema maps data from Managed Kafka Services\.

+    Streaming ingestion for Amazon MSK provides the following authentication types, when you create the external schema:
+   + **none** – Specifies that there is no authentication step\.
+   + **iam** – Specifies IAM authentication\.
+When you choose this, make sure that the IAM role has permissions for IAM authentication\.

+   Additional Amazon MSK authentication methods, such as TLS authentication or a username and password, aren't supported for streaming ingestion\.

+    `CLUSTER_ARN` specifies the Amazon MSK cluster that you’re streaming from\.

 1. Create a materialized view to consume the data from the topic\.
 The following example defines a materialized view with JSON source data\.
 Note that the following view validates that the data is valid JSON and utf8\.
 Kafka topic names are case sensitive and can contain both uppercase and lowercase letters\.
 To use case\-sensitive identifiers, you can set the configuration `enable_case_sensitive_identifier` to `true` at either the session or cluster level\.
 For more information, see [Names and identifiers](https://docs.aws.amazon.com/redshift/latest/dg/r_names.html) and [r\_enable\_case\_sensitive\_identifier](https://docs.aws.amazon.com/redshift/latest/dg/r_enable_case_sensitive_identifier.html)\.

    ```
-   CREATE MATERIALIZED VIEW MyView AS
+   CREATE MATERIALIZED VIEW MyView AUTO REFRESH YES AS SELECT "kafka_partition",
-   SELECT "kafka_partition",
     "kafka_offset",
     "kafka_timestamp_type",
     "kafka_timestamp",
     "kafka_key",
-    JSON_PARSE("kafkavalue") as Data,
+    JSON_PARSE("kafka_value") as Data,
     "kafka_headers"
    FROM MySchema.MyTopic;
    ```

+   To turn on auto refresh, use `AUTO REFRESH YES`\.
+The default behavior is manual refresh\.

    Metadata columns include the following:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/materialized-view-streaming-ingestion-getting-started-MSK.html)